jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Proposal/readme.md

-# Synopsis and General Idea
+# Synopsis and General Idea :memo:

-# Objective and Purposes
+# Objective and Purposes :dart:

-# How to use the system
+# How to use the system :computer:
 <ul>
   <li><b>User Registration:</b></li>
   Users need to register to access the system's features.
 This could involve creating an account with a username, email, and password.